metrorailings/OwlBlog/content/posts/week-17-insights.md

 AJ Green is definitely a vector for the Cardinals offense.
 He's come through on critical downs in multiple games.

 Randy Gregory and Demarcus Lawrence has flashed on multiple occasions, but the Cardinals have matriculated the ball through a combination of trick plays, clever scheming, and the Dallas defensive backfield being caught slacking.

+Kliff Kingsbury fourth-down play at the goal line was a thing of beauty.
+Roll Murray out on the bootleg with the impression that he'll try and run the ball in.
+And then have him pass the ball to a receiver leaking out into the end zone.